GSA-TTS/assessment-review-tool/docs/buildpackNodeNotes.md

 instance.
 The GitHub Action which deploys api deploys it alongside frontend, and they both run in Node 18.

-My assumption is that `engine`’s Node version was bumped based on output from the NodeJS buildpack during the GitHub Action run, which (looking at past, successful builds) outputs log lines like this:
+The team's assumption is that `engine`’s Node version was bumped based on output from the NodeJS buildpack during the GitHub Action run, which (looking at past, successful builds) outputs log lines like this: